-- Introducing new foods – The consistency and acidity of baby's poop changes when they start solid food.
+- ▪ Introducing new foods – The consistency and acidity of baby's poop change when they start solid food.
 Thus, many babies experience a mild rash situation when they transition from breastmilk to semi-solids and solids.

-- Antibiotics – Antibiotics kills bacteria, and when a baby is on any antibiotic medication, it even kills the good bacteria that help fight the yeast & fungal infections.
-Thus, chances of developing a rash even with mild chafing or rubbing are high.
+- ▪ Antibiotics – Antibiotics kill bacteria, and when a baby is on any antibiotic medication, it even kills the good bacteria that help fight yeast & fungal infections.
+Thus, the chances of developing a rash, even with mild chafing or rubbing, are high.